 Grounds for Termination

-Generally, employees employed on an “at-will” basis may be terminated, with or without cause or grounds, provided it is not for an illegal reason, notably discrimination on grounds of a category protected by law or protected “whistleblowing” activity (reporting certain employer activity where the employee reasonably believes that the information he or she provided relates to potential violations of specific laws).
+Generally, workers employed on an “at-will” basis may be terminated, with or without cause or grounds, provided it is not for an illegal reason; notably discrimination on grounds of a category protected by law or protected “whistleblowing” activity (reporting certain activity where the employee reasonably believes that the information he or she provided relates to potential violations of specific laws by the employer).
 The employment contracts of executives and other highly-skilled individual often incorporate a “just cause termination” clause, mandating that the employee may only be terminated for “cause” and lists the permissible grounds.
-In such cases, the grounds for a “just cause” termination are negotiated by the parties on a case-by-case basis.

 Except as otherwise provided in an employment contract or collective bargaining agreement, no law requires employers to follow a formal procedure when discharging individual employees.
 However, employees are protected from unfair dismissal in violation of federal, state and local discrimination or anti-retaliation laws.